belgattitude/openstore-schema-core/README.md

 | Mariadb 10+   | INNODB/XTRADB      |
 | Percona 5.6+  | INNODB/XTRADB      |

-> For users of MySQL < 5.7 or MariaDB < 10.2, to be able to work with utf8mb4,
+> To be able to work with utf8mb4 for users of MySQL < 5.7 or MariaDB < 10.2,
 > you must ensure `innodb_file_per_table=1`, `innodb_file_format=barracuda` and `innodb_large_prefix=1`.
+> at the server settings level (my.cnf) AND that your tables are created with
+> `CREATE TABLE ....
+InnoDB ROW_FORMAT=DYNAMIC`. (a default value has been introduced in MariaDB 10.2: innodb_default_row_format).
-> Note that from MariaDB 10.2.2 `barracuda` has become the default file format.
+> *Note that from MariaDB 10.2.2 `barracuda` has become the default file format.*

 ## Install